Alternatives to Sewing: 15 Tools for the No-Sew Crafter

 - Tomato Pin Cushion: Having a place to store and keep your sewing pins sharp is very important.
-A tomato pin cushion is a very inexpensive way to do both and it comes in a variety of fun colors to fit your no sewing decor!
+A tomato pin cushion is a very inexpensive way to do both and it comes in various fun colors to fit your no-sew decor!
 Of course, it doesn't have to be the tomato, any pin cushion will do.
 This is just an iconic example in the crafting world.

 Keep your cutting skills on point with these no-sew essentials.